vu3th/vue-dapp/docs/index.md

 app.use(VueDapp, {
   infuraId: '...', // optional: for enabling WalletConnect and/or WalletLink
-  appName: '...', // optional: for enabling WalletLink })
+  appName: '...', // optional: for enabling WalletLink
+  appUrl: '...', // optional: for enabling MetaMask deep link for mobile devices })
 ...
 ```